the-chrisB/Portfolio/README.md

 - Data gathering, cleaning, formatting, and filtering in with spreadsheets and Databases
 - Data manipulation and filtering with PostgreSQL and Bigquery
 - Execution of machine learning algorithms in R and Python
 - Building and deploying reactive apps in  R Shiny
+- Technical and manuscript writing
 - Fund aquisition through federal and state grant writing and submission
 - Able to think critically and communicate with co-workers and collaborators to achieve goals in a timely manner

 **Experience**

-- *Upwork*, Remote — Freelance Data Scientist
-  - August 2024 - Present
-    - Boost client success with data cleaning, transformation, analysis, and visualization in both R and Python.
-      With clear communication, insightful guidance, thorough analysis, and comprehensive reporting, I am able to provide clients with the data-driven insights regardless of their area of expertise.
-- *Energy Northwest*, Richland, WA — Contract Grant Management, Data Analysis, Visualization and Interpretation Specialist
-  - April 2024 - August 2024
+-*Upwork, other private companies*, Richland, WA/Remote April 2024 - Present

-    - Facilitated grant proposal awarding by editing and critiquing a  proposal to construct several EV fast charging stations east of the Cascade Mountains in Washington
-      State.
-This project will greatly assist in achieving the state mandate that all vehicles purchased  or registered in the state must be EV by 2030.
-    - Forecasted project cost of the EV charging station grant in an easily communicable and understandable  way regardless of the professional focus of the audience through visualizations using the matplotlib and seaborn Python modules.
-    - Investigated Funding Opportunity Announcements (FOAs) through federal (Office of Energy Efficiency and Renewable Energy) and state (Washington State Department of Commerce) entities and summarized technical aspects of the grants in easily communicable terms .
+•	Conduct exploratory data analysis (EDA)
+•	Clean, transform, and analyze data for statistical analysis using R, python, and excel
+•	Build Machine Learning Models for data classification and Regression
+•	Visualize analytical results using R and Python
+•	Map data and combine analytical results in Tableau
+•	Develop and deploy R Shiny Apps
+•	Filter and manipulate data using PostgreSQL in pgAdmin
+•	Write executive summaries to communicate actionable insights

-- *Washington State University*, Richland, WA — Research Associate in Applied Machine Learning
-  - May 2016 - April 2024
+- *Washington State University*, Richland, WA — Research Associate May 2016 - April 2024

-    - Successfully designed and executed a project that utilized unsupervised machine learning to identify the Raman spectra of certain phenolic compounds using  Surface Enhanced Raman Spectroscopy (SERS) and supervised machine learning to quantify those compounds once identified.
-This
-      pioneering work clearly demonstrates that SERS
-      combined with machine learning can be used to model  small organic molecules such as phenolics.
-    - Successfully designed and executed a project for tracking alcoholic fermentation of red and white  wines using spontaneous Raman spectroscopy (SRS) and quantitative machine learning algorithms.
-This methodology greatly simplifies and expedites accurate tracking of fermenting wines by exposing said wines to a non-destructive laser beam and recording their subsequent Raman spectra.
-    - Successfully designed and executed a project focussed on quickly and accurately predicting the phenolic content of red wine by recording their UV-visible spectra.
-This work led to the development and deployment of  Shiny apps using the Posit’s Shiny framework in commercial wineries in Washington State and California.
-With the apps, anyone can accurately predict the concentration phenolic compounds in their wine regardless of their level of expertise.
-    - Routinely mentored graduate students, edited graduate theses and manuscripts.
-    - Handled purchasing and reconciliation.
+•	Wrote procedures, proposals, manuscripts and published in peer reviewed journals
+•	Collaborated with the Environmental and Molecular Sciences Laboratory at Pacific Northwest National Laboratory (EMSL) to develop unsupervised learning models from Surface Enhanced Raman Spectral (SERS) data
+•	Built models using supervised learning models from data obtained using spontaneous Raman spectroscopy and UV-visible spectrophotometry
+•	Developed predictive models in both R and Python and deployed R Shiny apps
+•	Collaborated with commercial wineries across Washington State, California, and Australia to deploy Shiny apps
+•	Mentored graduate students, reviewed and edited technical writing, and managed laboratory purchasing and reconciliation through Workday
-    - Routinely analyzed and visualized data using the R and Python languages.
+•	Routinely analyzed and visualized data using the R and Python languages
+•	Stored and manipulated data using PostgreSQL in pgAdmin
+•	Identified funding opportunities and applied for grants to fund and conduct research
-    - Created posters and other media to gain interest in awarded grants and attract certificate students and participate in workshops.
+•	Created posters and other media for presentations
-    - Wrote and edited manuscripts and submitted them for publication for my own work as well as other projects I was directly involved with.
+•	Managed hazardous waste storage and removal according to Washington State and Federal guidelines

-- *Washington State University IAREC*, Prosser, WA — Research Associate in Data Modeling for Regression and Classification
-  - June 2011 - May 2016
+- *Washington State University IAREC*, Prosser, WA — Research Associate June 2011 - May 2016

-    - Successfully designed and executed a project for predicting mean tannin polymer size in red wines by constructing a model using tannins that were first isolated from raw cacao beans using flash chromatography and preparative High Performance Liquid Chromatography (HPLC).
-By isolating polymers of specific sizes, this work allows for more accurate prediction of tannin polymer size in red wines which is directly correlated with wine longevity and hence cost.
+•	Developed models from High Performance Liquid Chromatography (HPLC) and Mass Spectrometry (MS) data
-    - Routinely analyzed and visualized data using the R language to fulfill various project requirements.
+•	Routinely analyzed and visualized data using the R language
+•	Isolated compounds of interest in bulk using flash chromatography
-    - Wrote and published manuscripts of my work in accordance with journal format requirements.
+•	Wrote and published manuscripts in peer reviewed journals
+•	Managed hazardous waste storage and removal according to Washington State and Federal guidelines

 **Accomplishments**